Why integrate a technical culture into the HR profession?

 And our friends in the IT functions, without them… we wouldn’t have powerful HRIS in their functionalities.
 Initially designed to save time and therefore productivity for HR, the HRIS is now recognized as the central liaison tool between HR and employees.
 Of course, thanks to its technological potential, the HRIS is an ultra-efficient tool for optimizing talent development, with all the existing modules for management, training, e-learning, GPEC and recruitment.
 The IT department is constantly innovating the tool’s potential to create a fluid and autonomous ecosystem.

-But interface, data recovery, RGPD, functional and technical specificities, architecture, datavisualization, HR analytics… should the technical side only be understood by IT experts?
+But interface, data recovery, GDPR, functional and technical specificities, architecture, datavisualisation, HR analytics… should the technical side only be understood by IT experts?

 2 – The HR employee will increase his or her credibility by having a foundation of technical skills